Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/LoadWfsXmlQuery/README.md

 ## Use case

-Runtime `QueryParameters` objects can't represent all possible queries that can be made against a WFS feature service.
-For example, Runtime query parameters don't support wildcard searches.
+`QueryParameters` objects can't represent all possible queries that can be made against a WFS feature service.
+For example, query parameters don't support wildcard searches.
 You can provide queries as raw XML strings, allowing you to access query functionality not available with `QueryParameters`.

 ## How to use the sample